 Mr. Tang Kai Man, Nicholas has been the Director of R&D and Engineering, ODM/OEM Business Unit since 2008 and is responsible for the design, research, development and engineering functions of our ODM/OEM Business Unit.
-Recently, he is also responsible for the development of our Indonesia plant.
+Recently, he is also responsible for the operation and further expansion of our Indonesia plant.